-It describes the wind speed u at height z by means of the friction velocity $u$ , the roughness length $z_0$ and the Monin-Obukhov length L. $\kappa$ denotes the von Karman constant, taken as 0.4, and $\Psi_m$ is the stability function.
+It describes the wind speed u at height z by means of the friction velocity $u$ , the roughness length $z_0$ and the Monin-Obukhov length L. $\kappa$ denotes the von Karman constant (taken as 0.4) and $\Psi_m$ is the stability function.

-The turbulence intensity I, defined as standard deviation of wind speed divided by mean wind speed $\sigma{u}/u,$ can be estimated from the friction velocity using the empirical relation $\sigma{u}$ =Au\, where A is an empirical constant.
-A value of 2.4 is commonly used.
+The turbulence intensity I, defined as standard deviation of wind speed divided by mean wind speed $\sigma_u/u$ , can be estimated from the friction velocity using the empirical relation $\sigma_u = Au$ , where A is an empirical constant (taken as 2.4).

 To derive the friction velocity from eq.
 (1) or to extrapolate wind speeds from one height to another the surface roughness $z_0$ and the Monin-Obukhov length L are needed.

-Different ways to derive these parameters from measurements are presented and compared.
-The models used to derive the sea surface roughness and Monin-

-Obukhov length are discussed in sections 3 and 4, respectively.
-Data from the field measurement Rødsand (see section 2) are used to test the models.
+Data from the field measurement Rødsand (see section 2) are used to compare and test the different ways to derive these parameters.
+The models for the sea surface roughness and Monin-Obukhov length are discussed in sections 3 and 4, respectively.
 The combinations of the different methods are used to predict the 50 m wind speed at Rødsand from the measurement at 10 m height as a test application in chapter 5.